 bool empty const noexcept; //since C++ 11

-• Return value: It returns true if the map container is empty (size is 0); otherwise, it returns false.
+- Output: It yields true if the map container is devoid of elements (with a size of 0); otherwise, it yields false.

 Example